ericniebler/meta/readme.md

-I have made some minor tweaks to the comments, examples, test, and documentation, and hopefully I haven't introduced any errors (if you find any, please fill an issue, it was probably introduced by me).
+I have made some minor tweaks to the comments, examples, test, and documentation, and hopefully I haven't introduced any errors (if you find any, please file an issue, it was probably introduced by me).

 For a quick start see Eric Niebler's blog post:
 [A tiny metaprogramming library]([this blog post](http://ericniebler.com/2014/11/13/tiny-metaprogramming-library/)).
 This